99Yash/99Yash/README.md

 ### Software Developer

-* 🌍  Based in India 🇮🇳
+* 🌍  Based in India.
+21 y.o
 * 👨‍💻  Very much into the React ecosystem.

 ### Tech I'm passionate about